<img height="1" width="1" src="https://www.facebook.com/tr?id=895499563962321&amp;ev=PageView &amp;noscript=1">

 Cockroach In Bathroom

-Cockroaches usually get into apartments not only through the drains, but through entry points around the structure and on boxes that are carried in from elsewhere.
-Something that makes cockroach infestations especially different within apartments and row homes is that they have the ability to travel between units.
+Cockroaches usually get into spaces not only through the drains, but through entry points around the structure and on boxes that are carried in from elsewhere.
 Because their eggs are very small, they can travel through walls, small openings between units, electrical outlets, vents, and under doors with ease.
-Even a perfectly clean apartment can be susceptible to cockroach activity.
+Even a perfectly clean apartment or home can be susceptible to cockroach activity.

-Stink bugs are another common invader within residential homes in New Jersey and Eastern Pennsylvania.
-Similar to the behavior of ladybugs and boxelder bugs, they make their way into humanmade structures by hibernating or what is called “overwintering,” within wall voids seeking out warmth in the fall.
+Stink Bugs In My BathroomStink bugs are another common invader within residential homes in New Jersey and Eastern Pennsylvania.
+Similar to the behavior of ladybugs and boxelder bugs, they make their way into human made structures by hibernating or what is called “overwintering,” within wall voids seeking out warmth in the fall.
 They find entry points between cracks and crevices around the exterior of your home that may not be visible at first glance.

-Stink Bugs In My Bathroom
+Why Are Bugs In My Shower?

 Several types of crawling pests find refuge in sewers and piping because it’s wet and full of food sources.
-The main problem clients experiencing is when they surface into bathrooms by way of drains and connecting pipes in areas such as your bathtub in search of food.
+The main problem clients experience is when they surface into bathrooms by way of drains and connecting pipes in areas such as your bathtub in search of food.
 Because they lack wings, these insects become trapped and end up staying in the bathtub until you go to clean or take a shower.
 This is also true for any other pest that is drawn in by the lure of moisture, falling in and not being able to get back out.

 To prevent bugs from coming into your bathroom, you have to create the least ideal environment for their survival.
 Remove the elements that draw bugs in, and you will be much more likely to keep them out.
 Try out the following tips:

-• Reduce Moisture- Moisture is one of the main draws into any area where they live.
+• Reduce Moisture: Moisture is one of the main draws into any area where they live.
 Use a dehumidifier or air ceiling vents during and after showering.

-• Fix Drain & Plumbing Issues- If you are experiencing insect activity in your bathroom, it’s possible that there is an underlying plumbing issue that needs to be resolved.
+• Fix Drain & Plumbing Issues: If you are experiencing insect activity in your bathroom, it’s possible that there is an underlying plumbing issue that needs to be resolved.
 Call your local professional for an assessment.

-• Clean Regularly- Once insects find their way into your bathroom, easy access to food will make them stay.
+• Clean Regularly: Once insects find their way into your bathroom, easy access to food will make them stay.
 Be diligent in cleaning your bathroom on a regular basis.

+Tired of finding bugs in your bathroom?
 Cooper Pest Solutions provides both one-time and year-round home programs that target bugs found in bathrooms such as silverfish, cockroaches, drain flies, and more.
+Our team uses a targeted application to eliminate and control one specific pest.
+This type of service is implemented when there is an already existing pest problem in your home and not to prevent future infestations.

 Want a Free Estimate?